Version: 2022.3

 The AR provider plug-ins supported by Unity include:

-Note: Depending on the platform or device, you might need to install additional packages to along with OpenXR.
+Note: Depending on the platform or device, you might need to install additional packages along with OpenXR.
 For example, to build an AR app for HoloLens 2, you must install the Microsoft’s Mixed Reality OpenXR Plugin.

 AR Foundation